Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes: Results and Discussion

 Additionally, we can estimate the interaction energy for the even larger sandwich-stacked circumcoronene ($C_{54}H_{18}$) dimer, where each monomer contains 19 benzene rings.

-The CCSD(T) slope and intercept for the sandwich-structured radially fused polycyclic aromatic hydrocarbons is per ring for cp-corrected interaction energy, resulting in an interaction energy of -170.4 \kjmol\ for the circumcoronene dimer.
+The CCSD(T) slope and intercept for the sandwich-structured radially fused polycyclic aromatic hydrocarbons is per ring for cp-corrected interaction energy, resulting in an interaction energy of -172.5 \kjmol\ for the circumcoronene dimer.

-If we extrapolate only the CCSD(T) correlation energy and then add the Hartree-Fock energy, we obtain $ -18.72 \times 19 - 3.18 + 164.52 \ = -194.4 \ \kjmol $ as cp-corrected result.
-Meanwhile, the LNO-CCSD(T)-Tight correlation energy aligns well with a linear trend (see SI), yielding a coefficient of determination $R^2 > 0.999$.
-Our best estimate cp-corr CCSD(T)$_\lambda$ interaction energy for the sandwich-stacked circumcoronene--coronene dimer is thus -191.6 \kjmol\ which is close to the cp-corr CCSD(T)/CBS result.
+If we extrapolate only the CCSD(T) correlation energy for the sandwich-structured coronene series and then add the Hartree-Fock energy of circumcoronene dimer, we obtain $ (-19.0 \pm 0.1 ) \times 19 + (-2.7 \pm 0.2) + (165.7 \pm 1.4) \ = (-197.2 \pm 3.2) \ \kjmol $ as cp-corrected result.
+Meanwhile, the LNO-CCSD(T)-Tight correlation energy aligns well with a linear trend (see Figure S5 on page 80 in SI), yielding a coefficient of determination $R^2 > 0.999$.
+Our best estimate interaction energy for the sandwich-stacked circumcoronene--circumcoronene dimer ath the CCSD(T)$_\lambda$ level of theory is thus -194.0 $\pm$ 3.6 \kjmol\ which is close to the CCSD(T)/CBS result.

-Finally, it appears that a non-negligible part (of 3.0 kJ/mol) of the discrepancy between LNO-CCSD(T) and DMC in Ref. \citenum{AlHamdani2021} can be attributed to the overestimation of canonical CCSD(T) with local methods (something which has been recognized in Ref. \citenum{hansen2025accurate} as well), the second part (2.9 \kjmol\ -- in Ref. \citenum{fishman2025another}, we estimated this value to a maximum of 3.2 \kjmol\ ) then comes from higher-order cluster excitations when going from CCSD(T) to CCSDT(Q), and the rest (4.6 \kjmol\ ) from FN-DMC probably underestimating the result because of the fixed-node approximation \cite{Zen2025SystematicDiscrepanciesS66,Shee2025NoncovalentAFQMC,Fanta2025NondynamicCorrelationPiPi,LambieAlavi2025AcOHdimer}.
-This implies that the our best estimate for this system is in between canonical CCSD(T) and FN-DMC, slightly closer to CCSD(T) 3.2 vs. 4.6 \kjmol.
+Finally, our CCSD(T) is very close to the original LNO-CCSD(T) estimate of Ref. \citenum{AlHamdani2021}, for which the discrepancy with FN-DMC was originally reported.
+In Ref. \citenum{fishman2025another}, we estimated the CCSDT(Q) - CCSD(T) difference which comes from higher-order cluster excitations with a maximum of 3.2 \kjmol.
+Here, we can confirm this value with a difference of 3.4 \kjmol\ between CCSD(T) and CCSDT(Q), estimating it from the deviation of CCSD(T) to CCSD(T)$_\lambda$.
+When going from CCSDT(Q) to FN-DMC, we still have 7.4 \kjmol\ left.
+Here, FN-DMC is probably underestimating the result because of the fixed-node approximation \cite{Zen2025SystematicDiscrepanciesS66,Shee2025NoncovalentAFQMC,Fanta2025NondynamicCorrelationPiPi,LambieAlavi2025AcOHdimer}.
+This implies that the our best estimate for the coronene dimer holds, as our best estimate is in between canonical CCSD(T) and FN-DMC, but somewhat closer to CCSD(T).